-We hope you enjoy your virtual visit to Russet Valley Farm, where we pasture-raise polled Hereford beef cattle through rotational grazing and on hay grown on our fields.
+Welcome to your virtual visit of Russet Valley Farm, where we pasture-raise polled Hereford beef cattle through rotational grazing and on hay grown on our fields.

 Owned and operated by the Panciera family in southern Hopkinton, R.I., since the late 1890s, the farm is named after the russet apple trees that were part of a former orchard.
 Now, it’s home to a herd of about 45 Herefords, which we sell live for breeding, beef or your pleasure.